K0milj/K0milj/README.md

 ## I'm a Front-End Developer and Teacher!!

-- 🌱 I’m currently teachng programming in a prive IT school here in Belgrade
+- 🌱 I’m currently teaching IT and programming in a public school where in Belgrade
 - 👯 I’m looking to expand my Front-End knowledge

 ### Connect with me: